Kobi-Blade/UE_Modding/TheBasics/ExtractingCooked.md

 #### Pakchunks

-If your game uses pakchunks (many smaller `.pak` files instead of one big one), you have to do a tiny bit more work.
-Repak can only process one pak at a time, so you can't just have some wildcard to unpak all pak files in a directory.
+If the game uses pakchunks (many smaller `.pak` files instead of one big one), Windows users have to do tiny bit more work.

+If you are on Linux, you can simply use the `*.pak` wildcard.

-To unpack them all at once, do the following:
+If you are on Windows, to unpack them all at once, do the following:
 1. Open powershell (by similar way as above, such as typing `pwsh` into file path box)
 2. Use your normal command, but instead of specifying your specific `.pak` file, you can type `repak unpack (gci *.pak)`